Close Menu

 The global SME finance gap sits at $5.7 trillion according to the World Bank.
 That is not a rounding error.
 It is a market larger than most countries’ GDP.
 Yet three quarters of fintech investment flows to serving companies that already have treasury departments and CFOs.

-Consequently, the tools that do reach tradies tend to be afterthoughts.
+The tools that do reach tradies tend to be afterthoughts.
 Generic invoicing apps that do not understand progress claims.
 Payment platforms designed for e-commerce checkout, not a $60,000 renovation quote.
 Lending products that require property as collateral because the algorithms were trained on retail credit data, not trade receivables.

 ServiceTitan’s IPO at a $9 billion valuation should have been the wake-up call.
 That company started because two founders watched their parents, a plumber and an electrician, struggle with manual scheduling and paper invoicing.
 Fintech products now represent roughly 25 percent of ServiceTitan’s revenue, and gross transaction volume runs at around $62 billion.

-Similarly, Brighte has financed over $500 million across 75,000 Australian homes by paying tradespeople upfront while homeowners repay over time.
+Brighte has financed over $500 million across 75,000 Australian homes by paying tradespeople upfront while homeowners repay over time.
 Every one of those transactions flows through an installer.
 The tradesperson became the fintech distribution channel without anyone in fintech planning it that way.

 The pattern is clear.
 Scheduling apps evolve into quoting tools.
 Quoting tools add invoicing.
 Invoicing layers on payment processing.
 Payments enable lending.
 Before long, a trades management platform is running the entire financial operation of a business.
-And the plumber using it has no idea they are a fintech customer.
+And the plumber using it has no idea they became a fintech customer.

 The trades businesses that survive the next decade will not be the ones working harder.
-They will be the ones whose financial tools eliminate the gap between doing the work and getting paid.
+They will be the ones whose financial tools eliminate the construction cash flow gap between doing the work and getting paid.
 Real-time payment rails, embedded invoice financing, and AI-driven cash flow forecasting are not luxury features.
 For a business where one late payment can trigger a chain of defaults, they are survival tools.

 Fintech built the technology.
 It just has not pointed it at the right customers yet.